Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;
 - *transfer*
     &nbsp;
-    *transfer* only use 2300 gas and will throws an error upon failure, however this function is no longer recommended for sending Ether.
+    *transfer* only use 2300 gas and will throws an error upon failure, however this function is no longer recommended for sending Ether. &nbsp;
+    &nbsp;

     ```solidity
     // 0.8.0